-- 1. completing the General Education requirements; - 2. completing the minimum requirements in the major with an average of at least 2.00 and not more than four semester hours of "D" to count toward the major requirements (at least 50% of the work in the major must be completed at Catawba College); - 3. passing a minimum of 124 semester hours with a cumulative average of not less than 2.00 on all work attempted at Catawba College; - 4. completing a minimum of 45 semester hours at the intermediate or advanced level; - 5. earning the final 30 semester hours in courses offered by or through Catawba College either in courses on the Catawba campus, cooperative programs, or Catawba-approved or sponsored off-campus work (e.g. student teaching or practicum).
+- 1. completing the General Education requirements; - 2. completing the minimum requirements in the major with an average of at least 2.00 and not more than four semester hours of "D" to count toward the major requirements (at least 50% of the work in the major must be completed at Catawba College); - 3. passing a minimum of 124 semester hours with a cumulative average of not less than 2.00 on all work attempted at Catawba College; - 4. completing a minimum of 45 semester hours at the intermediate or advanced level; - 5. earning all credits, after senior standing (90 hours) has been earned, in courses offered by or through Catawba College either in courses on the Catawba campus, cooperative programs, or Catawba-approved or sponsored off-campus work (e.g. student teaching or practicum).